regmtait/regmtait.co.uk/_posts/2019-01-01-teams-for-designers.md

 description: A discussion about using Teams for collaboration, from a designer's perspective.
 image:
 imagecaption:

-excerpt: (Answer: The same stuff designers always need)
+excerpt: Answer--The same stuff designers always need

 ---